 If they provide you with good advice, whether directly or through what you’ve read from them online, put it into practice immediately.
-This demonstrates you have a high level of commitment and that you’re someone who won’t waste their time.
+This demonstrates that you have a high level of commitment and that you’re someone who won’t waste their time.

 By taking action, you can follow up and tell them how you’ve applied their insights or advice.
-Nobody will want to mentor someone long who doesn’t take action and follow through on their advice.
+Nobody will want to mentor someone for long who doesn’t take action and follow through on their advice.

-When contacting a potential mentor make sure you have a specific reason for doing so and to continue the conversation you can ask them to meet for a coffee, lunch, or at an upcoming networking event.
+If you’re comfortable on the phone, it’s usually best to give them a call.
+If that’s not your thing then an email is better than nothing.
+When contacting a potential mentor be sure to explain a specific reason for doing so.
+To continue the conversation you can ask them to meet for a coffee, lunch, or at an upcoming networking event.

-You never know if the relationships you make networking will turn into genuine mentorship, apprenticeship or work opportunities.
+You never know if the relationships you make in networking will turn into genuine mentorship, apprenticeship or work opportunities.

 Establish the connection, do your research on how you can provide them with value, and then approach your potential mentor by asking them for something specific that you want to learn from them.